 Evidence based on government registers

-Hence, the study created two indicators to measure dropouts: the inter-annual dropout rate which accounts for the students who completed the school year but do not enroll in the next one, and the dropout rate that considers both the intra-annual rate and the inter-annual rate.
+The study created two new indicators to measure dropouts: the annual dropout rate which accounts for the students who completed the school year but did not enroll in the next one, and the dropout rate that considers both the -annual rate and the inter-annual rate.
 Second, based on the new dropout rate variable, the paper identified the main factors that increase the probability of dropping out of school in Colombia, which are: having a disability, be new at school, grade retention, temporary stopping school or not completing a grade, and study in a rural area.
-Also, dropouts are higher in lower secondary (Grades 6-9) than primary (1-5).
+Also, dropouts are higher in lower secondary (Grades 6-9) than primary (1-5) (SOURCE).
 Additionally, comparing the dropout rate between women and men, men tend to dropout more than women, but the overall trend is downward.
 In 2015, the dropout rate of women was 8,4% and for men was 9,3%, and in 2017 the rate decreased to 6,1% and 7,2% accordingly, a reduction of 2 percentual points in both cases.
 Regarding the urban and rural areas, the rural areas tend to dropout more than urban areas, but again both have a declining trend.
 In 2015, the dropout rate in rural areas was 10,4% and urban areas 8,4%, and in 2017 the rate decreased to 7,5% in rural areas and 6,4% in urban areas.
 Finally, with respect to dropouts per grade, the study found that the most sensitive grades are transition, 5th grade, sixth grade, and ninth grade.
-This can be explained by the transition between educative cycles from early childhood education to primary, from primary to lower secondary education and then to upper secondary education.
+This can be explained by the transition between educative cycles from early childhood education to primary, from primary to lower secondary education and then to upper secondary education (ibid.).

-The Quality-of-Life National Survey is a research held by the National Department of Statistics -DANE- that collects information on different aspects and dimensions of household’s well-being, such as access to public services, health, and education, amongst others.
+The Quality-of-Life National Survey is a research held by the National Department of Statistics -DANE- that collects information on different aspects and dimensions of household’s well-being, such as access to public services, health, and education, amongst others (SOURCE).
 In the education section, the survey asks people from 5 to 24 years old that have not completed secondary and are currently not studying, the main reason why they did not culminate their studies.
-The main reason identified was lack of interest in studying (24%), followed by the need to work (18%), the need to take care of the house (13%), and lack of economic resources or high costs of education (12,5%).
+The main reason identified was lack of interest in studying (24%), followed by the need to work (18%), the need to take care of the house (13%), and lack of economic resources or high costs of education (12.5%).
 It is most frequent that men respond lack of interest in education or the need to work, while women manifest the need to take care of the house.
 This information shows the complexity of school dropouts, as it is possible to imply that not only economic factors impact the decision of an individual to leave its education, but also cultural factors like the value of education.

 XX

-School dropouts is a problematic that has been extensively studied.
+School dropouts is a problem that has been extensively studied.
 On the one hand, the literature has analyzed its impact in society, early school leaving is associated with long-term unemployment, poverty, bleak health prospects, sustained dependence on public assistance, single parenthood (in females), political and social apathy, and juvenile crime (De White, K. et al., 2013).
 On the other hand, several authors have defined and measured the variable through different methodologies, but all agree that this phenomenon is a wicked problem, hence, the factors associated to it must be analyzed in an intertwined way (Bayona-Rodríguez, H., et al, 2020).